bccevc/evc-programs/README.md

 Omer- please put your Arduino/Instrumentation logs here.
 We should start a log for the other work we are doing on the truck.

+***

+# Summer 2025 Todo List
+- [ ] Reformat SD card to be CSV-ready (what column corresponds to what metric was documented)
+- [ ] Build another instrumentation set
+- [ ] Rewire instrumentation hardware to be more robust
+- [ ] Write more helpful error messages (what canbus message isn't being delivered)
+- [ ] Check why Arduino seems to only display A & V when plugged into IDE
+- [ ] Create new output file every time Arduino is started (new trial)
+- [ ] Log power from grid during charging (power meter)